No home recording studio is complete without a good pair of studio monitors. Without them, it’s impossible to create

 6. KRK Rokit 10 G4

 KRK Rokit 10 G4 is perhaps the best mid-range studio monitor for mixing.
 It offers awesome sound and features.
 It has some unique features that you won’t find in many other great studio monitors.

 It has three speakers.
 Huge, 10’ low speaker, 4.5” middle, and 1” tweeter on the top.
 Other than these it has room correction options, LCD visual EQ, and a limiter.
 Powered by Class D amplifier.
 You can’t go wrong with Rokit 10 G4.

 This is the best studio monitor for under $500.
 Has awesome features and sounds great.
-It will be an amazing addition to your recording gear.
+KRK also offers one of the best studio headphones.